 I've heard some questions raised as to whether or not DSA's design is a copy of the Albion Discerner.
 I don't really see it that way, as the Discerner is based on the heirloom sword of the Scottish Lindsay family.
 DSA has stated from the beginning that their Excalibur Sword design was inspired by the sword from John Boorman's film, yet the sword from the film appears to be based on the Lindsay sword.

-Some history on the Lindsay sword from Kult of Athena where I purchased the DSA Excalibur Sword from:
+Some history on the Lindsay sword here at Kult of Athena where I purchased the DSA Excalibur Sword from:

 "The original was passed down through the generations from it's believed forging in 1072 until it was buried with a family member in 1683.
 Before this time a painting of the sword was commissioned, and that painting was then handed down in it's place.
 An interesting feature of this sword is that is appears to be the inspiration of the famous Excalibur sword depicted in the 1981 film of the same name.
 Though no one is sure how or when the designers of the film had come across a picture of the painting then in a private collection."